Numeric Types

 instead.Comparing two floating-point values for equality might not always work as expected.
 Using difference to a small epsilon value is recommended instead.

-On all currently supported platforms, the double precision
+On all currently supported platforms, the real

 type has a